microsoft/hlsl-specs/proposals/0048-group-wave-index.md

 ## Motivation

-Compute, Amplification and Mesh shader workloads consist of some number of thread groups, with each thread group containing some number of waves and there being a number of threads in the wave.
+Compute, Amplification, Node and Mesh shader workloads consist of some number of thread groups, with each thread group containing some number of waves and there being a number of threads in the wave.
 Certain algorithms can be accelerated by specializing work done by individual waves in a thread group.